teejas/eatsavvy/README.md

 # eatsavvy

-uses Google Places API, RabbitMQ, and Vapi to enrich restaurant details with nutritional and dietary information.
+uses Google Places API and Vapi to enrich restaurant details with nutritional and dietary information.

 ## api